 Not very long ago this giant reservoir on the Missouri River went through hard times.
 These days, however, things are different.
-Water levels that are high and stable, plus a resurgence of rainbow smelt, (the lake’s dominant forage fish) have turned it once again into a thriving sport fishery.
+Lake Sakakawea water levels that are high and stable, plus a resurgence of rainbow smelt, (the lake’s dominant forage fish) have turned it once again into a thriving sport fishery.

 Northern pike grow to impressive size here, and the smallmouth bass fishery is building into something remarkable.
 Walleyes, however, are the main draw.
 Team Northland member Travis Peterson says the fishing is fantastic, and by all indications, it will stay that way for years to come.